 Posts tagged ‘Bird Watching’

-Not many ducks at all this morning.
-I took the pictures at about 8:00am.
-Please click on the thumbnail image to see the slightly larger version of the picture.
-Enjoy!
+These are various photographs I have taken here in the past months of the Sandhill Cranes.
+Please click on the thumbnail images to see the slightly larger version of the picture.

+These two Double-crested Cormorants were diving in a local pond for fish.
+One was successful and the other was out of luck.
 Please click on the thumbnail image to see the slightly larger version of the photo.
-Have a happy St. Patrick’s Day!
+Enjoy!